SpyrosStav/Chronicle/README.md

 # Chronicle - A DnD Web Application

-A Flask + React (Vite) application for managing DnD characters, sheets, and gameplay pages.
+A Flask + React application for managing DnD characters, sheets, and gameplay pages.

 ## Tech Stack